Fore!: Album cover

 The wall that Lewis and the members of the band stand against on the album's cover is a wall from Tamalpais High School in Mill Valley, California.
 Band members Bill Gibson, Sean Hopper and Mario Cipollina went to this school together.

 In popular culture

 The album is referenced in the film American Psycho.
-The main character Patrick Bateman, while talking to one of his potential victims, gives a review of the album, discussing the band's viewpoint, intent, and how specifically the song "Hip to Be Square" espouses "the pleasures of conformity" but with a catchy 1980s beat, going on to state it is "the group's most accomplished album".
+The main character Patrick Bateman, while talking to Paul Allen, gives a review of the album, discussing the band's viewpoint, intent, and how specifically the song "Hip to Be Square" espouses "not just the pleasures of conformity and the importance of trends, but [the song]'s also a personal statement about the band itself" with a catchy 1980s beat.
+He goes on to state it is "the group's most accomplished album".